Beijing Calls on US to Stop 'Unreasonable Pressure' on Chinese Companies, Including Huawei

 One source told the newspaper that “they have made no progress" as US officials refuse to budge on the issue of tariff increases.
 As of now, tariffs on some $250 billion of Chinese goods are scheduled to rise from 25% to 30% next week.

-In May, Washington blacklisted Huawei and restricted the company's access to the purchase of US hardware, also urging all of its allies to exclude the Chinese tech giant from their plans to establish 5G network
+In May, the US Department of Commerce blacklisted Huawei and restricted the company's access to the purchase of US hardware, while also urging all of its allies to exclude the Chinese tech giant from their plans to establish a 5G network.

+However, enforcement of the Huawei ban has been postponed and is now expected to come into effect on 19 November.

+Huawei has, meanwhile, already provided its source code to the UK, Canada and Germany, which plan to use Huawei components in their high-speed 5G internet networks amid warnings from the US that they could compromise the security of military communications.

 All comments